Back to the blog

 • Is AI used in the supply chain of our other SaaS providers, and if so, what assurances have they provided on their data privacy practices?

-Step one of defining your AI discovery approach is to define the scope of what you need to discover.
-A common mistake is to focus only on discovering AI prompt activity in chatbots like ChatGPT, which is merely the tip of the iceberg given that AI is now making it’s way into virtually every other SaaS tool used by your workforce.
+Step one of defining your shadow AI discovery approach is to define the scope of what you need to discover.
+A common mistake is to focus only on discovering AI prompt activity in chatbots like ChatGPT, which is merely the tip of the iceberg given that AI is now making its way into virtually every other SaaS tool used by your workforce.
 This guide aims to provide a more comprehensive view of how AI tools and providers could gain access to your corporate data, so you can prioritize your efforts accordingly.

-What should AI discovery include?
+What should shadow AI discovery include?

 1. Purpose-built AI apps